-Pedestrian circulation consists of typical campus walkways connecting building and parking lots in a fairly direct manner.
+Pedestrian circulation consists of typical campus walkways connecting buildings and parking lots in a fairly direct manner.
 Circulation through the main quad at the south end of campus focuses around a central paved plaza surrounding a raised planted area.
 A number of these walkways have been replaced or redesigned in recent years to replace deteriorated walks and to create more pleasing circulation paths.
+Each summer the College undertakes sidewalk repair and upgrade as a part of its annual campus maintenance projects.

 Site and directional signage for vehicular and pedestrian traffic is under constant review.
 When all exterior signage was replaced several years ago, large building letter signs were added to each building to assist visitors and students with building identification.
 Also, at that time, two kiosks identifying the location of all campus building were added.
 A third directional kiosk was added with the construction of Lot 7.
-Campus way-finding continues to be a concern, however, and signage remains a topic of review and improvement.
+In the Spring of 2022, a task force selected a vendor to help redesign the wayfinding signage on Main Campus.
+Following numerous meetings, a new signage system has been approved and is currently being fabricated.
+The new external wayfinding system includes directional loop road signs, monument signs, kiosks/maps, and pedestrian signs.
+The new system is slated to be installed in the fall of 2022.

-Access to the Whitman Center is from a single divided entry off of Lewis Road.
+Access to the Whitman Center is from a single divided entry off Lewis Avenue.
 This access road leads to the front of the building and divides the two parking lots.
 Pedestrian circulation consists of a main walk leading from the parking lot to a central entrance and two secondary entrances, one at each end of the L-shaped building.

-Parking is provided for approximately 250 vehicles.
-The purchase of an additional 14.5 acres was made partly to address the need for additional parking if the building is ever expanded.
+Parking is provided for 252 vehicles.
+The purchase of an additional 17.85 acres was made partly to address the need for additional parking if the building is ever expanded.